Shift key

-the shift key was first used in the Remington No. 2 Type-Writer of 1878; the No. 1 model was capital-only.
+the Shift key was first used in the Remington No. 2 Type-Writer of 1878; the No. 1 model was capital-only.

-On the US layout and similar keyboard layouts, characters that typically require the use of the shift key include the parentheses, the question mark, the exclamation point, and the colon.
+On the US layout and similar keyboard layouts, characters that typically require the use of the Shift key include the parentheses, the question mark, the exclamation point, and the colon.

-When the caps lock key is engaged, the shift key may be used to type lowercase letters on many operating systems, though not on macOS.
+When the Caps Lock key is engaged, the Shift key may be used to type lowercase letters on many operating systems, though not on macOS or on Windows keyboard layouts that have the SGCAPS feature.

 Labeling

 The keyboard symbol for the Shift key (which is called Level 2 Select key in the international standard series ISO/IEC 9995) is given in ISO/IEC 9995-7 as symbol 1, and in ISO 7000 “Graphical symbols for use on equipment” as a directional variant of the symbol ISO-7000-251.
 In Unicode 6.1, the character approximating this symbol best is U+21E7 upwards white arrow (⇧).
-This symbol is commonly used to denote the Shift key on modern keyboards (especially on non-US layouts and on the Apple Keyboard), sometimes in combination with the word “shift” or its translation in the local language.
-This symbol also is used in texts to denote the shift key.
+This symbol is commonly used to denote the Shift key on modern keyboards (especially on non-US layouts and on the Apple Keyboard), sometimes in combination with the word "Shift" or its translation in the local language.
+This symbol also is used in texts to denote the Shift key.